microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 **Win your game!**

-Click the resize icon next to the game window to try your game in full-screen.
+Take a look at the game window.

 Press the (A) button or **space bar** as fast as you can.
 Can you get the balloon to reach the line before time runs out?